patrickmichalina/CharacterManager-Server/README.md

-# World of Warcraft Character Manager
+# World of Warcraft Character Manager API
 Web services for the management of a World of Warcraft player’s characters.

 ## Character Properties